StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ![Rancher](/.gitbook/assets/k8s/prime/rancher_cluster_dashboard.png)

 After meeting the prerequisites you can proceed with the installation.
 The installation is NOT YET AVAILABLE from the app store.
 Instead, you can install StackState via the downstream or upstream kubectl shell of the cluster.
-For more information see here.

 You can now follow the instruction below for a HA or NON-HA setup.